Overview of the PAS

 How will the data collected by the system be used?

 Data is one of the foundational building blocks for a high-functioning primary care system.
-PAS will help us to:
+Information within the PAS will help us to:

 Where can physicians go with questions and for technical support?

-Detailed information for physicians about the PAS can be found on the Doctors of BC website.
+Find detailed information for physicians on the PAS.
 A wide range of training supports and resources can be found on this page under the “Resources and support” headline.
-A step-by-step guide on how to access the PAS is also available.
+A step-by-step guide how to access the PAS is also available.

 To access technical support through PHSA: